President Waded Cruzado

 President Cruzado was honored as the 2011 Michael P. Malone Educator of the Year from the Montana Ambassadors for demonstrating outstanding accomplishment, excellence and leadership in the field of education.
 She also was recognized as a Paul Harris Fellow by Rotary International and, in November 2012, the APLU awarded President Cruzado the Seaman A. Knapp Memorial Lectureship, in honor of the founder of the Cooperative Extension Service.

-In addition to chairing the board of the APLU, President Cruzado currently serves on the board of Campus Compact, U.S. Bank, The Burton K. Wheeler Center, and as a commissioner of the Northwest Commission on Colleges and Universities.
+In addition to being a past chair of the board of the APLU and a current member, President Cruzado has served on the board of the American Council on Education and as a commissioner of the Northwest Commission on Colleges and Universities.
+She currently serves on the board of Campus Compact, U.S. Bank and The Burton K. Wheeler Center.

 Previous experience